masa-sumimoto/html-starter/README.md

 ```
 [ Core Information ]
-The environment use Node.js version 12.3.1
+This environment works with Node.js version 12.3.1 on my Mac.

 [ About Architecture ]
 Package Manager            : Yarn